 - Results in the death of the injured person

-If you are eligible to file a personal injury lawsuit against a truck driver and/or the trucking company that the driver is employed by, your lawsuit must be filed within four years of the date of the accident.
+If you are eligible to file an Orlando personal injury lawsuit against a truck driver and/or the trucking company that the driver is employed by, your lawsuit must be filed within four years of the date of the accident.
 Some of the damages you may be eligible to receive compensation for include:

 - Current and future medical expenses resulting from the injury, including the cost of ambulance, ER treatment, surgery, hospitalizations, diagnostic tests, rehabilitation, prosthetics, and home modifications to accommodate a disability.